OPS-E2E-PPE/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/New-Item.md

 In this example, **Target** is an alias for the **Value** parameter.
 The target of the symbolic link can be a relative path.
 Prior to PowerShell v6.2, the target must be a fully-qualified path.

-> [!CAUTION]
-> If you are creating a **SymbolicLink** to a folder on Windows, you must use a fully-qualified
+Beginning in PowerShell 7.1, you can now create to a **SymbolicLink** to a folder on Windows using a relative path.
-> path.
-If you use a relative path, the link is created as a file-type link instead of a
-> directory-type link.

 ### Example 8: Use the -Force parameter to attempt to recreate folders